VIC.GOV.AU | Policy and Advisory Library

 Consistent with the principle of self-determination, Marrung: Aboriginal Education Plan 2016 to 2026External Link (Marrung) was developed in partnership with the Victorian Aboriginal Education Association Incorporated (VAEAI).
 Strong partnerships with the Koorie community will be the foundation for achieving outcomes for Koorie students in Victoria.

-Programs and actions under Marrung include:
+Programs, actions, and reforms under Marrung include:

 Koorie Education Workforce